These are the 2 free Xbox games for the Free Play Days

-These games are already available to download for free in the Microsoft Store until next Sunday, March 7, although in some cases, the date of the free trials could vary, thus extending several more days.
+These games are now available to download for free in the Microsoft Store until next Sunday, March 14, although in some cases, the date of the free trials could vary, thus extending several more days.
 To access the 2 free Xbox games for the Free Play Days, you must have an active subscription to Xbox Game Pass Ultimate or Xbox Live Gold.
-Before continuing, we remind you that These 5 games have already left Xbox Game Pass.
+Before continuing, we remind you that these are the best Xbox releases for March 2021.

 //HD images